 The manufacturing training at the Technical Academy centers around practice using actual machines, along with acquisition of the basics, such as compliance with the standards and the concept of improvement.
 In fiscal 2021, the Academy incorporated the latest technology trends in developing three new training programs involving advanced technology, thereby striving to equip trainees with the qualities necessary for underpinning manufacturing in the future: ability to discover problems and analyze mistakes, creativity, and imagination.
 In the first program, trainees learn physical and chemical analysis and experience how to use a desktop scanning electron microscope (SEM).
-In the second, they design a miniature desk and car with 3D-CAD and experience 3D printing.
-In the third program, using a robot that runs on a program they have created, they work on the assignment of effectively carrying boxes that resemble containers.
+In the second, on a program they have created, they work on the assignment of effectively carrying boxes that resemble containers.